THE CENTER FOR NEUROMUSCULAR BASED HORSE DENTISTRY

 About the School

-Spencer's goal is to educate horsemen and horsewomen on the importance of balanced dentistry, no matter what discipline they are in.
-He has worked on horses owned by such top horse handlers as Ron Willis, Tom Curtin, Mark Rashid, Leslie Desmond, Leon Harrold and Jonathan Fields, to name a few.
+Spencer's goal is to educate horsemen and horsewomen on the importance of Neuromuscular Based Hores Dentistry, no matter what discipline they are in.
+He has worked on horses owned by such top horse handlers as Ron Willis, Tom Curtin, Leon Harrold and Jonathan Fields, just to name a few.

-In 2002, he founded the Advanced Whole Horse Dentistry Center, now known as the Center for Natural Balance Horse Dentistry, where he directs a growing team of dentistry professionals.
+In 2002, he founded the AWHD Center, now known as the Center for Neuromuscular Based Horse Dentistry, where he directs a growing team of dentistry professionals.
 This team is becoming a leader in dentistry research and development for the equine world, and in the promotion of whole horse health.

-Make sure to ask for an up to date card before hiring a Natural Balance dentist to work on your horses.
+Make sure to ask for an up to date card before hiring a Neuromuscular Based Dentist to work on your horses.
 The card assures that the dentist is fully certified and is keeping up with continuing education.

 Picture